TerraBite147/higher-or-lower/README.md

 - __The landing page image__

-  - The landing includes the logo and options that allow the user to start the game, check the rules and report and issue.
+  - The landing includes the Title and options that allow the user to start the game, check the rules and report and issue.
   - This section introduces the user to Higher or Lower with a simple and clear design.

 ![home Page](/README/Images/home.png)